St. George Village Botanical Garden – St. Croix

 Where It’s Located

 The garden is located in the central part of St. Croix, about a 15–20 minute drive from Frederiksted Pier.
-It’s easy to reach by taxi and makes a great mid‑day stop.
+It’s easy to reach by taxi and makes a great mid‑day stop during a cruise visit.

 Why It’s Worth Visiting